 Doctoral Committee and Thesis

-Students who pass the qualifying examination choose a faculty member to serve as their research adviser.
-Each student is expected to submit a research proposal and present it to a committee that consists of three BME faculty members before the end of year 4.
+Students who pass the qualifying examination must have a core BME faculty member who will serve as their primary research adviser or co-adviser.
+Each student is expected to submit a research proposal and present it to a committee that consists of three core BME faculty members (including research adviser) before the end of year 4.
 The committee considers the scope of the proposed research, its suitability for doctoral research and the appropriateness of the research plan.
 The committee may approve the proposal without reservation or may recommend modifications.
 In general, the student is expected to submit his/her research proposal after five semesters of doctoral studies.
 In accordance with regulations of the Graduate School of Arts and Sciences, each student is expected to submit a thesis and defend it before a committee of five faculty, one of whom holds primary appointment in another department or school or university.
-Every doctoral candidate is required to have had accepted at least one first-author full-length paper for publication in a peer-reviewed journal prior to recommendation for award of the degree.
+Every doctoral candidate is required to have had at least one first-author full-length paper accepted for publication in a peer-reviewed journal prior to recommendation for award of the degree.